MissingCore/Music/docs/supported-gestures.md

 - **`Home Navigation`:** You can swipe on the home screen to navigate through the 6 different screens instead of using the navigation bar.
 - **`Filter List Entries`:** You can swipe left to reveal the delete button on an allowlist or blocklist filter.
 This makes it harder to accidentally delete a filter (as this would require 2 steps to delete) as we've previously not had a modal to confirm the action.
 - **`Queue List`:** You can swipe left on tracks that are part of the queue in the "Upcoming" modal (indicated by the `Q`) to reveal the remove button.
+- **`Playlist Tracks`:** You can swipe left on tracks in the playlist screen or playlist modification screen (create or edit) to reveal an option to remove the track from that playlist.

 <table>
   <thead>